akostrik/stage_telegram_python/README.md

 An Internship of 5 months, from the 3 April 2023 to the 12 September 2023

 ## The missions of the internship
+- Complete my education by a full-time profesional pratice in a Paris association
+- Acquire a first professional experience as a developement ingineer
+- Determine the initial orientation of my career : Secteur d’activité, stack technique, ESN vs. grande entreprise vs. start-up, etc.
+- Acquire new knowledge, techniques, approaches, methods, méthodes, toolsls, etc in practice
+- Acquire know-how and the code of four associations
+- Evaluate my capacity of integration in the professional environment
+- And so, ensure my entrance to the work market
+## What the appication can do
 1) Real time verification of Telegram messages veracity by two methods:

 - Looking for the marks of the propaganda in every separate message via OpenAI